What should I expect if ICE comes to my home?

 I’ve heard ICE enters homes without warrants using force or intimidation.
 How do they do this?

-They might knock loudly or make noise outside of the door or with many officers so people let them in to avoid attention from neighbors;
+They might knock loudly or make noise outside of the door so people let them in to avoid attention from neighbors;

 When asked if the agents have a warrant, they threaten to come back with a warrant and “rip the house apart”;